 The digital domain dissolves the traditional divide between organizational and professional boundaries.
 It is a new political reality, where we must learn to navigate in new networks of cooperation.

-Digitization calls for political understanding of convergence in relations across a security policy field of defence, crime and market economics.
+Digitization calls for political understanding of convergence in relations across a security policy field of defense, crime and market economics.

 A robust response to digital vulnerabilities therefore takes an offset in cross-sectorial cohesion.
 The cross-sectorial distribution of responsibilities in national security policy appears to be a precondition for successful implementation of resilience in the coming Danish national strategy for cybersecurity.